 However, the Beagle has become a very popular pet for many people living in suburbia and these days the howling and baying traits that stayed with them can be a nuisance to you, and create huge problems with your neighbours.

 - You Can’t Undo Nature

 It’s difficult to teach a dog to ignore instinct.
 Stopping a Beagle from barking would be the same as trying to get a Jack Russell to stop jumping so high!
 It’s nearly impossible.
 But you can tame the behaviour.

 - Exercise – A Necessity For Barking Beagles

 Exercise is one of the best ways to put a stop to most unwanted dog behaviours.
 Plenty of exercises at least once a day, preferably twice, will drain your Beagle of his excess energy, the energy he puts into all that barking!

 Hard plastic toys with holes in them that are specially made for dogs can be bought online or from your local pet store.
 Peanut butter or small treats are placed inside and the dog has to work at getting the food out.
 Beagles love their food so this is sure to keep his mind off barking, for a while at least.

-Try to think of other things you could do to stop your Beagle getting bored.
+Try to think of other things you could do to stop your Beagle from getting bored.

 When your Beagle starts barking or howling, sternly say, “NO!”
 Make sure your voice is loud and clear.
-As soon as he quiets down, praise him and give him a treat.
+As soon as he quiets down, praises him and give him a treat.

 Your Beagle will soon come to associate not barking and howling with something positive.
 Again, you won’t get him to totally stop barking, which is not what you want anyway.
 You just want to teach him not to bark incessantly.
 Repeat these sessions with him over and over.